It was my first time doing a visa extension in Chiang Mai, so I can extend my 60-day tourist visa for another 30 days.

-Before we knew it, it was time to head back to the Immigration Office.
+Before we knew it, it was time to head back.

-Watch the TV screen for your number and the corresponding counter you go to.
+Watch the TV screen for your number to get called and the corresponding counter you go to.

 Unfortunately, you’re not allowed to take photos inside the office, so I can’t show you what it looks like, but I’m sure you can imagine.